Justice in Motion: Responding to Changing Needs With Nicaragua's Poor

 Sarah says, "The CDCA has been called to work with, and speak on behalf of, the poor in our area of Nicaragua, and to share their lives and stories with folk in the U.S., to bridge the gap between us and our neighbors."
 Tax-deductible donations and proceeds from craft sales go to the operating expenses of the project.

-A Central American-themed lunch will be provided to attendes that RSVP at the following link by this Friday, April 12th:
+Lunch will be provided to attendes that RSVP at the following link:

 Hope to see you there!